 Note: The areas in which REL 3936r, 4190r, 4304r, 4491r, 4905r, and 4932r fall depend on the topic.
-Students should inquire at the department office, or consult with the departmental undergraduate advisers for a current list of all courses and their areas.
+Students should inquire at the department office or consult with the departmental undergraduate advisors for a current list of all courses and their areas.

 - At least eighteen semester hours at the 3000/4000 level

 - REL 4044, which can only be taken after successful completion of at least twelve hours of coursework in the department

 - At least one religion course with a seminar format (either a course listed as a seminar or one approved as such by the department)